How to use Uplizna 10 Mg/Ml Intravenous Solution Antineoplastic Monoclonal Antibodies

 Inebilizumab can make you more likely to get infections or may worsen any current infections.
 Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
 Consult your doctor if you have been exposed to an infection or for more details.

-Do not have immunizations/vaccinations without the consent of your doctor.
+Tell your doctor your vaccine history and ask if you need to get any vaccines before starting treatment with this medication.
 Your doctor may direct you to have any required vaccines at least 4 weeks before starting this medication.
+Tell your health care professional that you are using inebilizumab before having any immunizations/vaccinations.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using inebilizumab.
 Inebilizumab may harm an unborn baby.
 Ask about reliable forms of birth control while using this medication and for 6 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.